Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 ### Grafana Configuration

 Once the application is "Running" click on it.
 Under "Application Info" click on **Web UI**.
 The default username and password are both "admin".

-Click on the Grafana logo in the upper left corner and then do the following to set it up with our InfluxDB application:
+After you set a new admin password expand the sidebar (click on the Grafana logo in the upper left corner) and do the following to set up Grafana with our InfluxDB application:

 1. Connections > Data sources > Add data source > InfluxDB
     1. **Name**: influxdb